seajayseajay/seajayseajay.github.io/index.md

 ## Latest news

-- I will be attending the 34th Meeting of the Southeast Asian Linguistics Society (SEALS 34) in Bali, Indonesia from June 11-13, 2025, where I will be presenting the talk 'Strategies of focus marking in Yami (Tao)'.
+- I will be attending the 4th International Conference on the Revitalization of Indigenous and Minoritized Languages (CIRLIM IV) on September 12-14 in Kyoto, Japan.
+I will be a part of the joint presentation '*Mitientsi kuajperakuechani*: Translating and disseminating legal information for the P’urhépecha diaspora in the US' with my colleagues from UCSB.
 Hope to see you there!

 ## Hello!